 What may increase your chance of getting gynaecological cancer?

-According to Cancer Australia, While the causes of many gynaecological cancers are not fully understood, there are a number of factors associated with the risk of developing one or more types of gynaecological cancer.
-These risk factors include:
+According to Cancer Australia, while the causes of many gynaecological cancers are not fully understood, there are a number of factors associated with the risk of developing one or more types of gynaecological cancer.
+Some of these risk factors include:

 I've had breast cancer before.
 Does that mean I'm at higher risk for gynaecological cancer?